EEN421/EEN421.github.io/_posts/2026-08-18-KQL-Detection-of-the-Week-The-Query-That-Wrote-Itself-Eight-Times.md

     "curl","wget","powershell","pwsh","certutil","bitsadmin","ssh","scp"
 ]);
 // POST-EXPLOITATION FRAGMENTS.
 Two lists, because they need two operators.
-// Clean terms: single-word, no delimiters.
-These survive has_any. let PostExploitTerms = dynamic([
+// Clean terms: true single terms with no delimiters.
+These survive has_any
+// because each entry is one contiguous alphanumeric token — no hyphens, no
+// dots, no spaces.
+If it contains punctuation, it belongs in Fragments. let PostExploitTerms = dynamic([
     "FromBase64","EncodedCommand","IEX","DownloadString","DownloadFile",
-    "WebClient","Invoke-Expression","Invoke-WebRequest","Invoke-RestMethod",
-    "nishang","powercat","mimikatz","rubeus"
+    "WebClient","nishang","powercat","mimikatz","rubeus"
 ]);
 // Delimiter-bearing fragments: must use contains, never has_any.
-// Every entry here has a dot, dash, space, or slash in it. let PostExploitFragments = dynamic([
+// Every entry here has a dot, dash, space, or slash in it.
+The hyphenated
+// cmdlets (Invoke-Expression, etc.) belong here, not in PostExploitTerms:
+// a hyphen is a term delimiter, so has_any("Invoke-Expression") matches
+// any command line containing both "invoke" and "expression" as separate
+// terms, regardless of adjacency. contains matches the exact substring. let PostExploitFragments = dynamic([
+    "Invoke-Expression","Invoke-WebRequest","Invoke-RestMethod",
     "certutil -decode","certutil -urlcache","bitsadmin /transfer",
     "Start-Process","Net.WebClient","New-Object System.Net",
     "-nop -w hidden","-noni -nop -ep bypass","[Convert]::FromBase64",
     "powershell -e ","cmd /c echo","cmd.exe /c powershell" ]);
-// Prefilter: every term from both child-classification lists, derived so
+// Prefilter: every term from ALL child-classification lists, derived so
-// the prefilter cannot drift from the authoritative test. let AllChildTerms = array_concat(ShellsAndInterpreters, ReconTools, LOLBins);
+// the prefilter cannot drift from the authoritative classification.
+This
+// is the detection boundary — anything not in these lists is invisible. let AllChildTerms = array_concat(ShellsAndInterpreters, ReconTools, LOLBins, NetworkTools);
 DeviceProcessEvents
 | where Timestamp > ago(lookback)
 // THE SCOPING FIX: w3wp.exe announces its application pool in its own command